Macrometacorp/docs/docs/connections/index.md

 If you alter a source table, such as removing or renaming a column, after it has been mapped to a Macrometa collection, then records will not be updated.
 You must reload the collection in order to update the schema.

+For more information about how Macrometa ingests data from sources, refer to [Ingestion Modes](ingestion-modes.md).

 ## Limitations

-Here are some limitations that you should keep in mind as you work with collections and integrations:
+Here are some limitations that you should keep in mind as you work with collections and connections:

-- You cannot change a source integration assigned to a collection after the collection is created.
+- You cannot change a source connection assigned to a collection after the collection is created.
-- You cannot change an integration name.
+- You cannot change a connection name.
-- An empty collection cannot be a target for an integration.
+- An empty collection cannot be a target for an connection.
 - You cannot edit transformations.
-- Play tier users, refer to [Tenant Quotas and Limits](../references/quotas) to view limits on number of integrations.
-Keep in mind that each connection also adds one collection, and each transformation adds one stream worker.
+- Play tier users, refer to [Tenant Quotas and Limits](../references/quotas) to view limits on number of connections.
+Keep in mind that each connection workflow also adds one collection, and each transformation adds one stream worker.
 - When you add a target, you only capture subsequent inserts, updates, and deletes made on the data after the connection is made.
 Truncating the collection does not count as deleting records in this case.